matyasjay/campingsite/README.md

 - Axe and pickaxe provided for resource gathering
 - Progress feedback through wooden signs
 - Option to replay after lighting the fire
+- Store and track player stats (visits, logs chopped, stone, flint picked and tools swinged) on the server

 ## Development